turingschool/front-end-curriculum/projects/module-1/self-care-center.md

 - After the user clicks the submit button, they should be taken to the main application page, and see a personalized greeting that displays their name and some sort of welcome message.
 - The welcome message and name should appear in a logical place of your choosing.

-#### Responsive Design
+#### Intermediate CSS
 - Do some research and determine how to make your app respond to the user's screen size.
-- Layout and spacing should adapt to mobile, tablet, desktop and extra large screens.
+- Layout and spacing should adapt to mobile, tablet, desktop and extra large screens
+- Add a loading animation when a user clicks the "Receive Message" button to simulate searching for a message.
+Hint - You will need to use CSS Keyframes, and a Javascript timeout function for this.
+- Make your buttons grow in size or change color when the user hovers over them, enticing them to click the dang thing.
+- When the message appears, the text should fade in, from white to black to deliver the message in a calming way.
+- Have the background change depending on if a user has selected an affirmation or mantra.
+Choose a calming secondary gradient for each type of message.

+Remember your user experience and animate these things in gradually.
+Timing is everything!

 #### Local Storage
 - Only do this if you've added the "Favorite a Message" functionality.